7 EMS and ambulance tips for new police officers

 After having a bit more time to think about the task, this is what I would want a new police officer to know about the ambulance and how they can help us during an emergency, and generally what we can tell them.

-1. Thanks.
 Most importantly, thanks for doing what you do.
 I really admire the work of law enforcement.
-Any help provided is appreciated.
+Any help provided to EMS is appreciated.

-What else would you add to an ambulance "show and tell" for a new officer?
+What else would you add to an ambulance "show and tell" for a new police officer?